Sisyphus Productions Presents

 Photo collage of all five subjects in the film

-WHAT THE HELL HAPPENED explores these five lives: how their starting point impacted their ending point; how they changed and how they stayed the same; whether they achieved their goals; whether they found love or happiness; if they were able to climb out of poverty; what they learned, and what they found to be the most important things in life.
+These were our friends in college, and after we graduated in 1992, we checked out a VHS camera from the local public access station and interviewed them for posterity, thinking it might be interesting to see how their lives turned out.
+We wanted to know how their starting point impacted their ending point; how they changed and how they stayed the same; whether they achieved their goals; whether they found love or happiness; if they were able to climb out of poverty; what they learned, and what they found to be the most important things in life.

 A documentary about life, love and friendship.